- Sunday Service

 - Spring Potlucks

-Spring potlucks sign-ups are now taking place during social hour.
+There’s still time to sign up for Spring potlucks.
 Those who sign up are assigned to one of several groups of 8-10 people who gather for a potluck dinner in a member home on a weekday or weekend evening once a month for four months.
 The same people remain in each group for the four months.

 The dinners are a great way for newcomers to get acquainted with others in the church.
 When you sign up, please indicate which evenings are possible for you and whether or not you could host a dinner.
 There are also options for family potluck evenings where children are included and usually have dinner together separate from the adults.